 - Operations and maintenance of stormwater facilities after construction

-Planned actions are documented each year in a Stormwater Management Program: 2018 Stormwater Management Program - Draft Copy (PDF)
+Planned actions are documented each year in a Stormwater Management Program: 2018 Stormwater Management Program (PDF)

-The documents listed below have been prepared as part of Kirkland’s compliance with the Western Washington Phase II Municipal Stormwater Permit:
+The document listed below has been prepared as part of Kirkland’s compliance with the Western Washington Phase II Municipal Stormwater Permit: